olle/talk-query-response/README.md

 -------------

 We will attempt to describe the Query/Response pattern in a more formal way, but without any claim of conformance to other standards or rules.

-This is a pattern derived from the idea of expressing a _need_, and formed into a specific variant in our Query/Response protocol.
-It is just our particular _flavour_ of inversion of flow and asynchronous message based communication.
+This is a pattern derived from the much greater, or wider, idea of expressing a _need_ or _demand_, as previously told.
+It is shaped here, into our specific version, in the **Query/Response** protocol.
+This is just our particular _flavour_ of inversion of flow and asynchronous message based communication.

-Take what you like, leave the rest, and extend as you seem fit.
+Please, take what you like, leave the rest, and extend as you seem fit.

 _We try to adhere to [RFC 2119][3010] when using the keywords: "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL"._

+### Intent

+The Query/Response pattern, described here, aims to support communication and information sharing, in distributed systems.
+It does so by firmly trying to decouple system actors, by establishing an asynchronous, message based, high-level, exchange protocol.

+We currently only strive to describe a shared structure, and a sequence of communication, to provide a small set of rules, which can be authoritative to implementors and developers using the pattern.

 ### Components and Collaborators